kurumsena/PHP-MySQL-Blog-App-with-Admin-Panel-/README.md

 **Write Content:** Write the details of your post in the "Text" field.
 Here, express the descriptions, details, or content of your post in detail.

-**Add Image (Optional):** If you wish to add visual content, upload the image file using the "Add Image" option and include it in your post.
+**Add Image (Optional):** If you wish to add visual content, upload the image file using the "Upload file" option and include it in your post.

 **Publish or Save Post:** After preparing your post, click the "Add Post" button to complete the process.